Betrayal of Trust

 Complexity and Relationships

 When relationship struggle overwhelms, biased interpretation confuses complex choices.
-Relationship issues rarely caused by simple wrongs and rights that clearly point to one partner as good and the other bad; both positive and negative behaviors apply to both sides.
+Relationship issues are rarely caused by simple wrongs and rights that clearly point to one partner as good and the other bad; both positive and negative behaviors apply to both sides.
 When we blindly accentuating our positives and ignore our negatives, we deceptively paint ourselves as innocent victims abused by a punk partner.
 We justify our role while magnifying the wrongfulness of our partner.

 See Self-Confirming Labels and It's Complicated for more on this topic